Arcserve ShadowXafe With Wasabi

 Arcserve ShadowXafe is a data recovery and backup software solution that brings comprehensive, SLA-driven management for complete data protection.
 ShadowXafe has been validated with Wasabi.

-Please Note: The data restoration process is handled by your specific backup software application.
-As there are many potential variables that will affect your unique environment, it is strongly recommended that you seek the guidance of your backup software's technical support team in the event that you encounter difficulty, or have application-specific inquiries.
+Note: Your specific backup software application handles the data restoration process.
+As there are many potential variables that will affect your unique environment, it is strongly recommended that you seek the guidance of your backup software's technical support team if you encounter difficulty or have application-specific inquiries.

 Prerequistes